rust-bio/rust-bio/CONTRIBUTING.md

 1. [Follow the instructions](https://pre-commit.com) to install `pre-commit` if you haven't yet. (if you have `pip`, just `pip install pre-commit`)
 2. Nagivate to `rust-bio`'s project directory, and run `pre-commit install`.
 This should update `.git/hooks/pre-commit`

+After hooks have been installed, several checks specified in `.pre-commit-config.yaml` will be run every time you want to commit.
+In most cases, if any test fails, the hook will try to fix the problem automatically, and then you can commit your changes together with changes made by the hook.

+If you need to bypass the hook, use `git commit -n`.

 ### Applying Changes

 Please follow our [style guidelines](#style-guidelines).